c2mon/c2mon/docs/docs/user-guide/daq-api/index.md

 c2mon.daq.filter.dynamicDeadband.enabled = true
 ```

-A tag will now be throttled to send only every 30 sec and update, if its value is changing more often than 20 times per minute over a moving time window period of 6 minutes.
+C2MON uses a Moving Average Counter strategy.
+A tag will now be throttled to send only every 30 secs an update, if its value is changing more often than 20 times per minute over a moving time window period of 5 minutes.
 All these parameters can of course also be adjusted (see [c2mon-daq.properties]).

 ## Static filtering